 15th February 2018 -- EPFL, Switzerland

-The workshop includes a series of long (30min) and short (15min) talks and one panel.
-The final program will be available soon.
+The workshop included a series of short talks, two keynotes, one poster session and one panel.
+Recording will be available now.

-The workshop will be held at the facilities of EPFL (École Polytechnique Fédérale de Lausanne), Switzerland, on the 15th of February 2018.
+The workshop was held at the facilities of EPFL (École Polytechnique Fédérale de Lausanne), Switzerland, on the 15th of February 2018.

 INVITED SPEAKERS AND PANELISTS

 EPFL, Route Cantonale, CH-1015,

 - Head to the tunnel on the west side of the metro stop (B.)

 - Take the stairs on your left going up;

 - Continue forward until you get to an intersection (C.);

 - Take the path to your right;